limu1928/distributed_crawler/README.md

 # Final Project: Distributed Crawler
 ## Project Overview
-Distributed Crawler is an application that provide crawler service to the client. \
+Distributed Crawler is an application that provides crawler service to the client. \
-On the client side, the client is asked to provide the URL of the target web page and it will receive the crawl result from this Service. \
+On the client side, the client is asked to provide the URL of the target web page to the agent.
+It will receive the crawl result from the agent server. \
-On the server side, once one of the servers receives the request from the client, it will initially decide which server to work on this task.
+On the server side, once one of the servers receives the request from the client, it will initially decide which server will work on this task.
 During the crawling process, there will be some algorithms be applied to solve collision and failures.
 Finally the result will be returned to the client.

 ## Project Breakdown
-The distributed crawler is consisted of two components: crawler and storage.
+The distributed crawler is consisted of two components: `crawler` and `storage`.
 If we view this project as a producer-consumer pattern application, the workflow of the project would be:
 1. Crawler produces the crawl result.